YTT Teaching Approach:

 Through drawing, people can express clearly their thoughts and feelings independently of dialect, nationality or education (Arizpe, Colomer, & Martínez- Roldán, 2014).
 Since its inception in 2016, YTT has so far collaborated with thousands of refugees/migrants, from more than 70 nationalities, aged from 2 to 70 years old, in over 40 camps/squats and centers around the world.
 Each person living in these camps is offered to respond to a questionnaire, developed speciﬁcally for the person and region where they are currently living.
-Then, they receive 3 sheets of paper and coloured pens and they are invited to draw 3 sketches: one of their life before: Yesterday; one of their current life: Today; and one of their life imagined in the future: Tomorrow.
-The resulting images, are vivid, powerful and transmit distinctly the individual voice (life), as people who have been living and existing in extreme conditions produce a visual-storytelling that is intense and brutal, but exceptionally coherent and clear.
+Then, they receive 3 sheets of paper and colored pens and they are invited to draw 3 sketches: one of their life before: Yesterday; one of their current life: Today; and one of their life imagined in the future: Tomorrow.
+The resulting images, are vivid, powerful and transmit distinctly the individual voice (life), as people who have been living and existing in extreme conditions, produce a visual-storytelling that is intense and brutal, but exceptionally coherent and clear.
 By using the simple YTT structure of visualizing a life in 3 tenses, the refugee/migrant populations are leaving their own trace and heritage, creating their own contemporary culture and voice, whilst simultaneously losing all traceability of their inherited culture.
 Traceability is credibility, without it, the existence of a people disappears.
 These drawings deﬁne the YTT visual language: a raw, emotional and distinct language which speaks logically and directly to the audience.

-Specially trained YTT teams work around the world to collect thousands of these drawings which are ﬁled, scanned and scientiﬁcally studied to form the YTT visual language database which is constantly updated by new drawings with the long-term goal of representing the voice of every refugee/migrant population and community across the globe.
-This research on this visual language and database is led by the Department of Education at Roma Tre University along with our in-house YTT researcher.
+Specially trained YTT teams work around the world to collect thousands of these drawings which are ﬁled, scanned and scientiﬁcally studied to form the YTT visual language database, which is constantly updated by new drawings, with the long-term goal of representing the voice of every refugee/migrant population and community across the globe.
+This research on this visual language and database is led by the Department of Education at Roma Tre University, along with our in-house YTT researcher.
 Each drawing is analyzed and coded, allowing YTT to continually expand and develop our different human-rights education programs.

 Refugee Drawing Title: Yesterday.
 By a 9 year old Iraqi Girl.
 Currently living in Miksaliste Refugee Camp, Belgrade, Serbia.